Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 ======================
 Terrain Can Have Multiple Levels, This Means That
 Your Cat Can Jump, You Can Jump Up As Many Levels
-As Your Jump Value Is Equal To.
+As Your Jump Value Is Equal To, Also, You Can Jump Over Your Jump Value Hexes.

 HP:
 ======================